UPPS 04.01.08 - Texas State Internet Domain Name Policy

 a project or activity that is funded primarily by non-university resources.

-University affiliates (e.g., alumni association, booster clubs, etc.) may register resources within the txstate.edu domain or outside of the txstate.edu domain, consistent with other provisions of this policy.
+University affiliates (e.g., alumni association, booster clubs, etc.) that are sponsored by an existing university office, department, or faculty or staff representative may register resources within the txstate.edu domain or outside of the txstate.edu domain, consistent with other provisions of this policy.

-To host a publicly accessible resource on a computer with a Texas State IP address, the resource owner must utilize “txstate” as the resource’s second-level domain name and “edu” as its top-level domain name.
-Such sites can be registered under other domain names (e.g., “.com” or “.net”) with external domain registrars, but those externally-registered domain names must ultimately resolve to the same IP address as the university URL assigned to that resource (e.g., the domain name “McCoyMBA.com” may be registered with an external domain registrar as long as the name resolves to the same IP address as http://www.mccoy.txstate.edu/Graduate-Programs/Home/MBA.html).
+To host a publicly accessible resource on a computer with a Texas State IP address, the resource owner must use “txstate” as the resource’s second-level domain name and “edu” as its top-level domain name.
+Such resources can be registered under other, additional domain names (e.g., “.com” or “.net”) with external domain registrars, but those externally-registered domain names must ultimately resolve to the same IP address as the university URL assigned to that resource (e.g., the domain name “McCoyMBA.com” may be registered with an external domain registrar as long as the name resolves to the same IP address as http://www.mccoy.txstate.edu/Graduate-Programs/Home/MBA.html).
+Such “vanity URLs” are subject to review and authorization consistent with this policy.
+Additionally, external domain names should be registered through reputable, authorized domain name registrars.

 To facilitate compliance with this requirement, the administrator of the resource should contact Information Technology to coordinate associated domain name services and IP routing configurations prior to requesting the domain name and prior to configuring any services related to the domain name and its IP address.